The recommendations came in quickly when we asked our community about things to do in Cairns.

 If you’re into train journeys, great engineering feats and history then you’ll love riding the Kuranda Scenic Railway as it winds down along the McDonald ranges heading back into Cairns.

 This famous railway winds its way on a journey of approximately 1 hour 45 minutes between Cairns and Kuranda.
-Commentary explaining the history of the railway and the rainforest is given throughout the ride.
+Commentary explaining the railways construction, the history of the railways, and the tropical rainforest is given throughout the ride.

 It was a pretty journey through the rainforest over bridges and through tunnels hand-made by North Queensland’s pioneers over 100 years ago.
 We passed a couple of waterfalls tumbling into deep ravines, and stopped to see Barron Falls.
 I think the view from the Skyrail side was better.